 MFA in Writing Administrative Office

 Portland, OR 97209

-For priority consideration, submit all application materials by Sept.
-1 for the January residency or March 1 for the June residency.
-Applications will be considered up until the time of the residency as space allows.
+For priority consideration, submit all application materials by September 1 for the January residency or March 1 for the June residency.
+Applications are welcome after the deadlines, as space allows.

 Costs for Residency Writers Conference